kal-kyokya/airbnb-clone-project/README.md

 * <b>Authentication</b>: Implement logic that confirms users legitimacy during login processes.
 * <b>Authorization</b>: Ensure users only have access to API endpoints not requiring admin priviledges or other permissions.
 * <b>Rate Limiting</b>: Prevent excessive requests made to the network at risk of a breakdown.
 Whether from a malicious actor or a high number of well-intended users.
-* <b>Cross-Origin Resource Sharing</b>: Mitigate the risk of Cross-Site Request Forgery by allowing allowing few origin to make specific HTTP request contain a set of custom headers.
+* <b>Cross-Origin Resource Sharing</b>: Mitigate the risk of Cross-Site Request Forgery by allowing defined origins to make specific HTTP requests, each containing a set of custom headers.

+## :recycle: CI/CD Pipeline

+Continuous Integration, Continuous Delivery Pipelines are a set of automated processes meant to safely but quickly move from 'generating code' to deploying it as Software solution.
+They shorten software development and enable early discovery of buggy code before deployment to other environments such as production.<br />
+Whenever new lines of code are added, they get thoroughly tested before integration in the code base and deployment.
+This guarantee quality.